White father and son charged with shooting at Black FedEx driver in case echoing Arbery’s killing

 Travis McMichael, Greg McMichael and their neighbor William “Roddie” Bryan were convicted of state murder charges in November, and two of them were prepared to admit last week that they pursued and attacked Arbery, who was unarmed, in part because of his race.
 U.S. District Judge Lisa Wood rejected a federal plea deal for Travis and Greg McMichael after Arbery’s family objected to allowing them to serve some of their time in federal rather than state prison.

-Gibson, of Utica, Miss., said he had only been to the neighborhood in Brookhaven, about an hour outside Jackson, Miss., once or twice for his work at FedEx.
-The population in Brookhaven is 60 percent Black, according to the latest census data.
+Gibson, of Utica, Miss., said he had been to the neighborhood in Brookhaven, about an hour outside Jackson, Miss., only once or twice for his work at FedEx.
+The population in Brookhaven is 60 percent Black, according to the latest U.S. Census data.

-At around 7 p.m. on Jan.
+At about 7 p.m. on Jan.
 24, Gibson was delivering packages when he saw a white pickup truck approaching him and honking its horn.
 Court records show that Gregory Chase was driving the truck.
-When the vehicle cut him off as he was trying to leave, Gibson told the Mississippi Free Press that he attempted to swerve around the pickup truck in an attempt to get out of the neighborhood.
+When the vehicle cut him off as he was trying to leave, Gibson told the Mississippi Free Press that he attempted to swerve around the pickup truck to get out of the neighborhood.
 But as he drove past a couple of houses, Gibson said there was another man in the road — and he had a gun pointed at him.
 That man was Brandon Case, according to court records.

 “There’s another guy standing in the middle of the street pointing a gun at my windows and signaling to me to stop with his hands, as well as mouthing the word, ‘Stop.’
 I shake my head no, I hide behind the steering wheel, and I swerve around him as well,” he told the Free Press, the first to report the news.
 “As I swerve around him, he starts firing shots into my vehicle.”

 After he eventually got away from the men, Gibson told reporters that he called police to report what happened to him.
-As he was explaining the incident, a dispatcher interrupted him and asked if he had been on Junior Trail, the street where the driver was delivering packages.
+As he was explaining the incident, a dispatcher interrupted him and asked whether he had been on Junior Trail, the street where the driver was delivering packages.

-“I said, ‘Yes,’” Gibson said at the news conference.
-“He was like, ‘Well, I just got a call of a suspicious person at this address.’”
-Gibson recalled to the Free Press how he responded, “Sir, I’m not a suspicious person, I work for FedEx.
+“I said, ‘Yes,’ ” Gibson said at the news conference.
+“He was like, ‘Well, I just got a call of a suspicious person at this address.’ ” Gibson recalled to the Free Press how he responded, “Sir, I’m not a suspicious person, I work for FedEx.
 I was just doing my job.”

 Gibson told FedEx what had happened and filed an incident report the next day, on Jan.
 25, to the Brookhaven Police Department detailing that he heard “at least five shots and heard the bullets hitting the van.”
 The police report includes an interview with a woman identified as Gibson’s boss who confirmed that the van had at least two bullet holes and three packages inside the vehicle had bullet holes.